-In accordance with guidance from the Scottish Government and CIPFA, and in order to minimise the risk to investments, the Council has in Section 2 below clearly stipulated the minimum acceptable credit criteria in order to generate a list of highly creditworthy counterparties which also enables diversification and thus minimises the concentration of risk.
+In accordance with guidance from the Scottish Government and CIPFA, and in order to minimise the risk to investments, the Council applies minimum acceptable credit criteria in order to generate a list of highly creditworthy counterparties which also enables diversification and thus avoidance of concentration risk.
+The key ratings used to monitor counterparties are the Short Term and Long Term ratings.